Page created on June 7, 2021. Last updated on January 13, 2022 at 09:20

 The diagnosis is based on typical clinical features after artificial reproduction, especially when transvaginal ultrasound shows pelvic fluid.

 The condition is self-limiting but the patient needs supportive treatment to get through the problematic period.
 The treatment depends on the severity.
-However, increased fluid intake, aspirin, LMWH, and monitoring of fluid balance is important in all cases.

 Severe and critical cases require hospitalisation with fluid resuscitation, albumin administration, abdominocentesis, and ICU monitoring.